Freight Shipping from Des Moines to Boston

 How much does it cost to ship freight from Des Moines to Boston?

-Full truckload (FTL) rates from Des Moines, IA to Boston, MA currently range from $3,234-$3,986 for a standard dry van load over the 1,504-mile route.
+Full truckload (FTL) rates from Des Moines, IA to Boston, MA currently range $3,234-$3,986 (roughly $2.15-$2.66 per mile over 1,504 miles).
 LTL shipments typically cost $1,027-$1,678 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Des Moines to Boston?